You are here

 Andrea Honigsfeld

-Andrea Honigsfeld, EdD, is Professor in the School of Education at Molloy College, Rockville Centre, New York.
+Andrea Honigsfeld, EdD, is Professor in the School of Education at Molloy University, Rockville Centre, New York.
 Before entering the field of teacher education, she was an English-as-a-foreign-language teacher in Hungary (Grades 5–8 and adult) and an English-as-a-second-language teacher in New York City (Grades K–3 and adult).
 She also taught Hungarian at New York University.
 She was the recipient of a doctoral fellowship at St. John’s University, New York, where she conducted research on individualized instruction and learning styles.
 She has published extensively on working with English language learners and providing individualized...
 More About Author

 Tonya Ward Singer